rayzz404/TMP/README.md

 🎧 You can save and load playlist of your music

-🎨 You can pick any color(red, yellow, green, blue, pink, white) from settings>colors(RMB and click settings to open settings)
+🎨 You can pick any color of this app(red, yellow, green, blue, pink, white) from settings>colors(RMB and click settings to open settings)

 👾 You can resize this app how you want and choose different configuration from settings>size